CRF

 What Is the CRF Governance & Risk Model?

-The 2025 edition of the CRF–GRM introduces a prescriptive, seven-step GRC Roadmap—a practical methodology for implementing cybersecurity governance in any organization.
+The CRF–GRM introduces a prescriptive, seven-step GRC Roadmap—a practical methodology for implementing cybersecurity governance in any organization.
 From initiating leadership buy-in to communicating program outcomes, the roadmap walks you through each phase of building a resilient, business-aligned cybersecurity program.
 It demystifies governance, risk management, and compliance with a step-by-step process that removes guesswork and builds confidence.

 Who Is This For?

-• Security leaders formalizing governance structures and reporting practices
+• Security leaders formalizing governance structures and program accountability

-• Risk and compliance teams managing safeguards and regulatory alignment
+• Risk and compliance teams managing safeguard selection and regulatory alignment

-• Executives seeking to understand how cybersecurity supports business outcomes
+• Executives who need to understand how cybersecurity governance connects to business outcomes

-• Organizations looking to mature their cybersecurity program beyond technical controls
+• Organizations building or maturing a cybersecurity program beyond technical controls

 Frequently Asked Questions